christiankaindl/fluid-lists/README.md

 # physics-lists
 Create lists with physical animation effects.

-This is a work in progress. demo.html contains the current working in-progress library. main.js is broken :)
+This is a work in progress. demo.html contains the most up-to-date work-in-progress library. index.html is used for the live demo ((which can be found here)[christiankaindl.github.io/physics-lists]) :)

-PS: Only tested in Firefox so far (on Webkit browsers scrolling is way too fast yet)
+PS: Only tested in Firefox so far (on Webkit/Blink browsers scrolling is way too fast yet)

 This project was inspired by
 - first and foremost: the scrolling effect of the iOS default Messaging app